NBDZ/dbnorm/README.md

 ```
 > - emvf

-This function allows you to estimate missing value for each feature (variable) by the lowest
-value detected for the corresponding feature (variable).
+This function allows you to estimate missing values (Zero or/and NA values) for each feature (variable) by the lowest value detected for the corresponding feature (variable), applied on the column.
 This function is applicable in all sort of high-throughput experiment.
-Both Zero values and NA values are imputed.

 ```
 df<-data[-1] #keep data matrix by removing batch level in the first column